Today's Moment

 When people used the "International Style" label for the house, Walter Gropius insisted his new home was distinctly New England: "I made it a point," he said, to fuse "the regional spirit with a contemporary approach to design [to produce] a house that I would never have built in Europe with its entirely different climatic, technical, and psychological background."

-Following Bauhaus principles, Gropius designed the house for maximum efficiency, simplicity, and economy.
+Gropius designed the house for maximum efficiency, simplicity, and economy.
 All building materials and fixtures were industrial grade to save money and extend their life.
 The design pioneered the use of natural ventilation and solar heating.
 White clapboards, applied vertically, were used as interior wall surfaces.
 Ise Gropius, who collaborated with her husband on the design, liked the way "their narrow vertical shadows relieve the white blandness and make an excellent background for artwork."

 On the walls of the Gropius house hang abstract paintings and drawings, gifts from the artists Henry Moore, Josef Albers, and Joan Miro, who were among their many friends.
 The couple's "inner circle" also included architects, writers, and musicians.
-Ati Gropius remembers that "the members of the Modern Movement were in close contact with each other in those years and formed a community of kindred spirits."
+Ati Gropius remembered that "the members of the Modern Movement were in close contact with each other in those years and formed a community of kindred spirits."
 The Gropius house became their gathering place.

 Sources